 Our full methodology for the CAI index.

-Any token included in our index must meet all the criteria below:
+Any token included in the index must meet all the criteria below:

 - The project’s token should have been listed on CoinGecko with pricing data at least 6 months prior to the date of inclusion in the index.